de-jena/urban-data-platform/docs/weather-adapter/UDPSensinactWeatherAdapter.md

 The `MOSMIXWeatherReport` is, in sensinact terms, a `Provider`.
 The different data topologies (e.g. precipitation data, wind data, etc.) have been grouped into corresponding `Service`.

+Currently mapping features are:

++ all precipitation data
++ all wind data
++ all cloud data
++ all temperature data
++ all fog data
++ all snow/rain data
++ all visibility data
++ all pressure data
++ all irradiance data
++ the significant weather

 ## Runtime Config

 We configured a `MOSMIXStation` to get the data from, like